Magic Versus Science

 - Magic is an Ideology: Magic and science get along just fine, but the magicians and scientists can't stand each other.
 Petty rivalry or hubris leads everyone on both sides to specialize in their field and completely ignore the other.
 This conflict can sometimes take a subtler form, where the magicians want to keep knowledge secret and the scientists want it shared with everyone; which side is more sympathetic tends to depend on whether the author (or readers/viewers) think there really are Things Man Was Not Meant to Know....

-- Magic is the Dimension's Natural Law: Depending on which dimension of The Multiverse you are in.
+- Magic is either the Dimension's Natural Law or Not: Depending on which dimension of The Multiverse you are in.
 In World A, you can shoot lightning from your fingertips if you know how and gunpowder does not explode; and in World 1, the reverse happens.
 It becomes a lot harder to industrialize if the oil and coal you're intending to use simply don't work the way they do in the real world.

 open/close all folders